tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 ### **Simple Checkout**

-To create a Checkout Form to collect one-time payments it's enough to have a [Project ID](/docs/payments/quick-start/#step-2-set-up-a-project) and an acceptable amount with currency.
+To create a Checkout Form for one-time payments it's enough to have a [Project ID](/docs/payments/quick-start/#step-2-set-up-a-project) and an acceptable price and currency.

-Use this sample code to create an instance of the Checkout object with the required parameters for a simple checkout:
+Use this sample code to create a PaySuper object with the required parameters for a simple checkout:

 {{< highlight javascript >}}
 const paySuper = new PaySuper({